Terrapin-Ticketing/shakedown-street/README.txt

 db.getCollection('events').insert({
-  date: '3/4/2018',
+  date: '3/2/2018',
-  name: 'Test Fest',
+  name: 'Columbus Brewgrass Festival',
-  urlSafe: 'TestFest',
+  urlSafe: 'Brewgrass',
-  description: 'Since 1997982 B.C.
-Moograss has been the number one grass destination for cattle around the world.
-Calfs are welcome but must be at least 10 weeks old.
-Moograss hosts several chicken promotion workshops.',
+  description: 'Our goal is to bring you the best in Beer and Bluegrass to Columbus OH.
+Winter will be over and we will be ready to come out and play.
+See you at the Bluestone!',
   venue: {
-    name: 'Legend Valley',
+    name: 'The Bluestone',
-    address: '999 Fun Time',
+    address: '583 E Broad St',
-    city: 'Theland',
+    city: 'Columbus',
     state: 'OH',
     zip: 43215
   },